Medicare Mistake #4:

 If you are over 65, you qualify for Medicare if:

-- Are a legal resident who has lived in the country for a minimum of five years
+- You are a legal resident who has lived in the country for a minimum of five years.

-- You meet the eligibility for Social Security railroad retirement benefits
+- You meet the eligibility requirements for Social Security railroad retirement benefits.

 Got Medicare Questions?